nerdfiles/hypermedia-orientation/index.md

 Bence Nanay, Sebastien Rödl, Timothy Morton, etc. are touching the same
 difficulty: modal force is logically prior to temporality, templexity, etc.
-However, how do we imagine ourselves imagining modal facts if we are constrained to a technology of understanding grounded in spatial metaphors?
+Yet, how do we imagine ourselves imagining modal facts if we are constrained to a technology of understanding grounded in spatial metaphors?
 How can the outside, interactive exteriority, be described, or better: where should it be expressed?